Table of Contents

 The Ranger table shows how many spell slots you have to cast your ranger spells.
 To cast one of your ranger spells of 1st level or higher, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of ranger spells that are available for you to cast, choosing from the ranger spell list.
-When you do so, choose a number of ranger spells equal to your Wisdom modifier + half your ranger level, rounded down.
+When you do so, choose a number of ranger spells equal to your Wisdom modifier + half your ranger level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 5th-level ranger, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell animal friendship, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.